Idrinth/automatic-formatting/README.md

 There are two relevant configurations.
 For one there is a configuration for the service, see config.json for example.
 There is also a per-project option of configuring prettier and the include/exclude lists by using a .idrinth.automatic-formatting.json file in the root of your project.
 Other keys in this file will be ignored.

+If it doesn't exist, the config.json file will be generated on first run containing all default values.
+Those can be found in src/default-config.js .